victorwamwea/30-Day-Terraform-challenge-/Day1/README.md

 ## Overview

 Welcome to Day 1 of the Terraform 30-Day Challenge!
-Today, we’ll be focusing on getting an introduction to Terraform and understanding the fundamental concepts of Infrastructure as Code (IaC).
+Today, we'll be focusing on getting an introduction to Terraform and understanding the fundamental concepts of Infrastructure as Code (IaC).
 This day is all about laying the foundation for the rest of the challenge.

 ## Tasks for Today